-People across the Central Goldfields of various ages and backgrounds are actively engaged in a range of activities from learning to drive, to engaging with improving streets to carpooling.
+People across the Central Goldfields of various ages and backgrounds are actively engaged in a range of activities including learning to drive, improving streets and carpooling.

-Understanding this as a key strength, enables the ITS to address how this can be further built to continue to achieve highly effective transport solutions.
+Understanding this as a key strength, enables the ITS to address how this can be further built on to achieve highly effective transport solutions.